OIRNOIR/WackyWebM/README.md

 ## Support

+Common issues and questions are addressed in [the FAQ](docs/faq.md).

-If you encounter bugs, issues, or have recommendations, feel free to join the Discord [here.](https://discord.gg/TmyJfq49AP) [![Discord Invite Widget](https://invidget.switchblade.xyz/EdrqJ6AMKF)](https://discord.gg/EdrqJ6AMKF)
+If you encounter bugs or issues and want personal help, or have recommendations, feel free to join the Discord [here.](https://discord.gg/TmyJfq49AP)
+[![Discord Invite Widget](https://invidget.switchblade.xyz/EdrqJ6AMKF)](https://discord.gg/EdrqJ6AMKF)